Dell: Founding and start-up

-Michael Dell founded Dell Computer Corporation, doing business as PC's Limited, in 1984.
-Dell was a student at the University of Texas at Austin, and operated the business from his off-campus dormitory room at Dobie Center.
-The start-up aimed to sell IBM PC compatible computers built from stock components.
-Michael Dell started trading in the belief that, by selling personal computer systems directly to customers, PC's Limited could better understand customers' needs and provide the most effective computing services to meet those needs.
-Dell dropped out of college upon completion of his freshman year at the University of Texas in order to focus full-time on his fledgling business, after getting about $1,000 in expansion-capital from his family.
+Michael Dell founded the company in 1984 as PC's Limited.
+At the time, Dell was a student at the University of Texas at Austin and operated the business from his off-campus dormitory room at the Dobie Center.
+The aim was to sell IBM PC compatible computers built from stock components.
+He believed that by selling personal computer systems directly to customers, their needs could be better understood, and thus his company could succeed by providing the most effective computing services.
+After getting about $1,000 in expansion-capital from his family, Dell dropped out of college upon completion of his freshman year in order to focus full-time on his fledgling business.
 As of April 2021, Dell's net worth was estimated to be over $50 billion.

-In 1985, PC's Limited launched its first computer, the "Turbo PC," priced at US$795.
-The Turbo PC featured an Intel 8088-compatible processor with a maximum speed of 8 MHz.
-PC's Limited marketed these systems through national computer magazines, selling directly to consumers while custom-assembling each unit based on a range of options.
-This approach allowed them to offer competitive prices compared to retail brands, coupled with the convenience of pre-assembled units, making them one of the early success stories of this business model.
+In 1985 PC's Limited launched its first computer — the Turbo PC — priced at US$795.
+It featured an Intel 8088-compatible processor with a maximum speed of 8 MHz.
+At that time, PC's Limited was considered one of many white box vendors, though by 1986 Hughes Aircraft was evaluating its products for corporate use after an executive's positive experience with a personal purchase.
+Systems were marketed through national computer magazines, selling directly to consumers while custom-assembling each unit based on a range of options.
+This approach allowed offering competitive prices compared to retail brands, coupled with the convenience of pre-assembled units, making them one of the early success stories of this business model.
 The company grossed over $73 million in its first year of operation.